crytic/solana-lints/lints/type_cosplay/README.md

 ### recommended

+The recommended way to address the type-cosplay issue.
+It adds an `#[account]` macro to each struct, which adds a discriminant to each struct.
+It doesn't actually perform any deserializations, which is why the `recommended-2` was created.

+### recommended-2

 This is secure code because all structs have an `#[account]` macro attributed on them, thus deriving the `Discriminator` trait for each.
 Further, unlike the insecure-anchor example, the program uses the proper deserialization method, `try_deserialize`, to deserialize